 Peace and Good Behaviour Orders

 If you are feeling threatened by another person, there are a number of Orders available to assist you.
 Call Butler McDermott law firm's Sunshine Coast lawyers to help you arrange the Order you need, our solicitors are very experienced in all aspects of such Orders.

 The type of Order you seek from the Court will largely depend upon your relationship to the person who is threatening you.
 It is important that you file the correct Application.

-You may be able to file an Application for a Peace and Good Behaviour Order if the person threatening you is one of the following:-
+You may be able to file an Application for a Peace and Good Behaviour Order if the person threatening you is one of the following:

 - A neighbour;